How to Generate an Excel File on Razor Pages

 Conclusion

-In this article, we learnt how we can use IronXL to generate an Excel file in Razor Pages, in a manner that does not require calling Microsoft Excel ActiveX and downloading the file.
-We can also read Excel files in Razor by uploading files using file upload control and filtering only Excel files.
+This article presented how to use IronXL to generate an Excel file in Razor Pages, in a manner that does not require calling Microsoft Excel ActiveX and downloading the file.

-IronXL is free to use for non-commerical development purposes.
-A 30-day free trial is available for testing in production.
+IronXL is free to use for non-commercial development purposes.
+A free trial is available for testing in production.
 Look at the pricing plans for more details about prices and licensing.